estherkyx/tp/docs/UserGuide.md

 1. Install Java `17` or newer on your computer.<br>
    **Mac users:** Follow the guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest app file (`.jar`) from [the Releases page](https://github.com/AY2526S1-CS2103T-T11-4/tp/releases).
+2. Download the latest app file (`.jar`) from [the Releases page](https://github.com/AY2526S1-CS2103T-T11-4/tp/releases).

-1. Copy the file into a folder where you want your TutorFlow data to be saved.
+3. Copy the file into a folder where you want your TutorFlow data to be saved.

-1. Open a command window/terminal, go to that folder, and run: `java -jar tutorflow.jar`<br>
+4. Open a command window/terminal, go to that folder, and run: `java -jar TutorFlow.jar`<br>
    The app window should appear with sample data so you can try things out.<br>
    ![Ui](images/Ui.png)

-1. Type a command in the box and press Enter.
+5. Type a command in the box and press Enter.
 For example, type **`help`** and press Enter to open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add c/student n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a student named `John Doe` to the Address Book.
+   * `add c/student n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a student named `John Doe` to the address book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.